3rd grade plural noun rules worksheets

-Plural spelling follows patterns: add -s for most nouns, -es after x, ch, sh, and s sounds, -ies for consonant + y words, and -ves for many f words (leaf, wolf, shelf).
-Third graders work across all the families and learn to catch the classic misspellings like foxs and babys.
+Plural spelling follows patterns: add -s for most nouns, -es after x, ch, sh, and s sounds, -ies for consonant + y words, and -ves for many f words.
+Third graders work across all the families and catch misspellings like foxs and babys.

-Free printable PDF, aligned to Common Core L.3.1.b.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.3.1.b.

 The kind of sentences you'll get